How to Find Health Insurance: Ask These 5 Questions

 5. What is the most I'll have to pay out of pocket?

-You may have to pay a certain amount before a plan starts to pay for your care.
+Many plans require you to pay a certain amount before it will start to pay for your care.
 Some plans have limitations on what out-of-pocket costs you’ll pay each year.

 References: America's Health Insurance Plans; Centers for Medicare & Medicaid Services; National Institutes of Health; USA.gov